-If you drive a diesel, another type of non-petrol fuelled vehicle or any vehicle weighing over 3,500kg (such as petrol-engined motorhomes), you need to pay Road User Charges (RUC).
+If you drive a diesel, another type of non-petrol fuelled vehicle, you need to pay Road User Charges (RUC).
 These charges go towards maintaining and improving the roading network.

 Petrol vehicles contribute towards these costs through an excise tax on petrol.
 There is no tax on diesel, which is why these vehicles need to pay RUC instead.

 RUC is charged according to how many kilometres a vehicle travels, and its type and weight.
 Vehicles pay a set amount for every 1,000 kilometres travelled.

 Full electric cars are exempt from paying RUC until 2020.

 You can pay your RUC at your local AA centre.

 You can also pay your RUC online or at the following locations: